UPDATE: In 2020, Medicaid requirements and application steps remain the same.

 Where do you sign up for Illinois Medicaid if you do not have a working computer?
 Fill out your Medicaid application with traditional pen and paper at your nearby Medicaid office.
 Head on over to the Illinois Family Community Resource Center in your area to complete a traditional IL application for Medicaid.
 You can find the Family Community Resource Center closest to you by using the Illinois Department of Human Services’ website.
 It is also possible to pick up and complete an Illinois Medicaid application at a participating local hospital.

-If you simply have questions about your IL Medicaid application forms, you can phone in for assistance.
+If you simply have questions about your application form or Medicaid coverage in IL, you can phone in for assistance.
 Even though a trained worker cannot file your application for Medicaid on your behalf, he or she can still discuss the documentation so you understand how to complete everything thoroughly and on your own.

 How to Mail Medicaid Application Forms